 Mr. Whitacre helps his clients think through all their options and determine goals, objectives, and red lines they will not voluntarily cross.
 When possible, he recommends finding a point of compromise to find a mutually agreeable solution to a problem to avoid unnecessary stress, effort, and expense.

-“While settlement often renders the best long-term results and serve the client’s interest, I am more than happy to take a case to trial if litigation proves necessary.”
+“While settlement often renders the best long-term results and serves the client’s interest, I am more than happy to take a case to trial if litigation proves necessary.”